Here's how videos and photos are reviewed for NEActor.

 - Will it be watched by a casting agent, director, company, etc.?
 (They're busy and have little time for scenes that do not have you in the video)

-- Demo Reels: industry professionals seek demo videos that are less than 2 minutes.
+- Demo Reels: industry professionals seek demo videos that are fewer than 2 minutes.
 Showing a different scene every 6-10 seconds (with the actor of course).

 - Are the photos repetitive or redundant (same location, clothes, same look, etc.)?